NRC MISSION AND OVERVIEW

 How We Are Making A Difference:

-We are the only place where residents can come to enroll their children in a Montessori pre-school, afterschool and summer programs, take GED classes, work with an employment and/or financial coach, utilize computers, telephones and fax and copy machines, enjoy a book out of our library or just gather with fellow neighbors.
+We are the only place where residents can come to enroll their students in an out-of-school time and summer camp programs, have access to healthy food opportunities, work with an employment and/or financial coach, receive case management services, utilize computers, telephones and fax and copy machines, enjoy reading the newspaper or just gather with fellow neighbors.
 We are the place to be.
 We are THE resource for the community.

 How You Can Make an Impact: